Choices: Interviewing and Counselling Skills for Canadians, 8th edition

 Published by Pearson Canada (January 27, 2022) © 2023

-Choices has found a home in a wide variety of professional training programs in social work, criminology, nursing, child and youth care, addictions, and psychology as well as training for professionals and volunteers in other professions whose work involves interviewing and counselling.
+Choices remains a trusted and widely used textbook for professional training programs such as social work, criminology, nursing, child and youth care, addictions, and psychology.
+It is also widely utilized as a resource by professionals and volunteers in other areas where interviewing and counselling skills are essential.

 Hallmark features of this title